Antarctica & Patagonia Expedition (Southbound)

 Days 10–11

-From here, we'll navigate the legendary Drake Passage toward Antarctica.
+Over the next two days, we'll navigate legendary Drake Passage toward Antarctica.
 En route, you'll find out what lies ahead and how to make your visit as safe and sustainable as possible.

 In the Science Center, the Expedition Team will give lectures about Antarctica’s fauna, history, and geology, as well as the impact of climate change and plastic pollution.
 You can also get involved in our Citizen Science projects.